ChehST/alias_advanced/README.md

 This repo about daemon, that checks
 *sh_history and analize it.
-If it'll common comand it'll advance you use alias that daemon'll create itself.
+If it'll common comand it advances you, use alias that daemon'll create itself.